Where can I buy plastic free tea?

 We buy Organic Fairtrade tea as many others have been found to contain pesticides above approved levels.
 Look for USDA in America and Soil Association logos in the UK.

-Companies who sell zero waste tea
+Companies who sell zero waste tea leaves

 If you can find a local shop that sells loose tea then buy there…otherwise you can order online: